 Remove all the check marks except OS (C:) drive and click OK.

 Then go to Advanced indexing options and click Rebuild index button.

 Rebuilding the index might take a long time to complete.
 Some view and search results might be incomplete until rebuilding is finished.

 What it does is at the top of the Indexing options window your indexing will go from whatever number it is to zero and it’s going to start building index again.
 Click Close.

-Once you do that after a few seconds you need to look at your Task manager again and notice that Search Protocol Host and Search Filter Host processes are taking much lower CPU load now.
+Once you do that after a few seconds you need to look at your Task manager again and notice that the Search Protocol Host and Search Filter Host processes are taking much lower CPU load now.

 You can temporarily stop the system indexing by suspending the Windows Search service for 15 minutes.
 Go to Control Panel > Indexing Options and press Pause button.